Students in Tacoma Public Schools have their pick of more innovative options for their education than any other district

 The Board of Directors approved an innovation policy in November 2012 to encourage the district to pursue and adopt new specialty schools and programs that support academic achievement.

 In a 2012 community survey, most people recognized the district’s two specialty high schools – School of the Arts (SOTA) and the Science and Math Institute (SAMI) as innovative.
-After that, however, few people knew about the others:
+After that, however, few people knew about the others, among them:

 Geiger and Bryant Montessori schools